pagadesantosh/all_about_front_end/README.md

 -------

-Note: Please make sure that there will be machine coding round for sure..
+Note: Please make sure that there will be atleast one machine coding round for sure.

-You can prepare it on your own or have a look at 43 solved machine coding challenges if you want to speed up the things.
+- You can prepare it on your own or have a look at my 43 solved machine coding challenges if you want to speed up the things.
+- I'm selling it for money due to the only reason that these challenges are developed with time constraint in mind.
+- You can easily complete any challenge on the given day in less than a hour and impress your interviewer.

 https://topmate.io/saiteja_gatadi/828485